RonyBrosh/flutter_capture/README.md

 **./screen_capture.sh**</br>

 By the way, if you want to make it clickable just replace the **.sh** extension with **.command** and you'll be able to double click the file.
+The folder where youu double clicked the file will be the destination folder for the result files.

 Please also note, I tested only on macOS if you find any issues on other platforms feel free to contribute to this script.